Juliya-Boiko/oski/README.md

-# OSKI - User testing application
+# OSKI - User testing application on MERN stack

 - User should to sign in into application.
 - User can only see and pass tests that have been assigned to him.